joonasrooben/vldm_ood/readme.md

 ### Acknowledegement

-Parts of the code used in our work was adapted from the Github repositories such as: "Variational Diffusion Models in Easy PyTorch"\footnote{https://github.com/myscience/variational-diffusion/tree/main}, "OpenOOD"\footnote{https://github.com/Jingkang50/OpenOOD/tree/main}, "Score-Based Generative Modeling through Stochastic Differential Equations"\footnote{https://github.com/yang-song/score_sde}.
+Parts of the code used in our work was adapted from the Github repositories such as: [Variational Diffusion Models in Easy PyTorch](https://github.com/myscience/variational-diffusion/tree/main), [OpenOOD](https://github.com/Jingkang50/OpenOOD/tree/main), [Score-Based Generative Modeling through Stochastic Differential Equations](https://github.com/yang-song/score_sde).

 ### Citation
 TBD